 In 3rd grade we focus on the different Church Communities.
 We are a Believing, Praying, Caring, and Ministering Community.
 In the Spring we begin Family Life.
 We learn that we are unique and loving people, who are always changing.

-Focus is on the Old Testament.
-We follow the Religion Curriculum Student Outcomes set by the Santa Rosa Diocesan Office of Education and the Faith & Life series .
+Our focus is on the Old Testament.
+We follow the Religion Curriculum Student Outcomes set by the Santa Rosa Diocesan Office of Education and the Faith & Life series.
 This includes performance outcomes related to: Creed, Scripture, Prayer and Worship, Christian living, key scripture references and prayers.

-The focus this spring is ministry to others.
-We will beginning the topic of morality and how to live the Gospel values in our lives.
+Our focus is on ministry to others.
+We will be discussing the topic of morality and how to live the Gospel values in our lives.
 7th graders may prepare for the Sacrament of Confirmation.

-The focus is the ministry of the Apostles.
-We will be studying the ministry of the early Church.
+The focus is the ministry of the Apostles and of the early Church.